Silverfin Guide Service Homer Alaska

 Fireweed in full bloom on Deep Creek

-On the rest of the rivers, regulations prohibit fishing for King Salmon.
-We use smaller gear and hooks to target after Dolly Varden trout, which will begin to migrate into the rivers.
+On the other two rivers, regulations prohibit fishing for King Salmon.
+We use smaller gear and hooks to target after Dolly Varden trout and Pink Salmon, which will begin to migrate into the rivers.
 Any King Salmon accidentally hooked must be released unharmed in the water.
-Dolly fishing will build by the middle of the month, and will continue to remain strong through most of the month.
+Dolly and Pink Salmon fishing will build by the middle of the month, and will continue to remain strong through most of the month.

 Fishing Wisdom